A Short Story

 Whole Foods Market

 As the Director of Food Access Programs for Whole Foods Market, I designed and led the corporation's first comprehensive food access initiative.
-I collaborated with marketing leaders to develop a focused community partnership strategy, developed and taught leadership curricula for team members, built cross-functional teams aligned around a shared purpose, and co-created a national grant program leading to investments in 44 new community-led food access programs across 26 states.
+In this role, I collaborated with marketing leaders to develop a focused community partnership strategy, developed and taught leadership curricula for team members, built cross-functional teams aligned around a shared purpose, and co-created a national grant program leading to investments in 44 new community-led food access programs across 26 states.
 This work earned national media attention, improved customer and team member engagement, and received the corporation's 2014 Global Top Innovation Award.

 I provide lectures, workshops, and keynotes at events around the country with themes including entrepreneurship, access, impact, innovation, leadership, community, and connection.